ePages-de/epages-devportal/beyond-essence/help-center/design-and-formatting.md

 ### Note boxes

-_Note_ boxes contain relevant information that is useful for the current context but that is not necessary to perform an action.
-It can e.g. be used to explain the impact of the action, point out a specific behavior of an element, explain the relation to other features, or simply give deeper information on a feature.
+Note boxes contain relevant information that is useful for the current context but that is not necessary to perform an action.
+It can e.g. be used to explain the impact of the action, point out a specific behavior of an element, explain the relation to other features, or simply give deeper information.

 {% image_custom image="/assets/img/pages/essence/note-box1.png" width="50" %}